FuzzyNoodle/Fuzzy-Spooder/README.md

     3. Framework: **Arduino**
 2. ```PIO Home->Libraries->Search``` and go to **"Fuzzy Spooder"**.
 3. Add to Project -> Select the project you just created. (ex. ```Projects\Spooder```).
 The library dependencies should be automataclly downloaded and installed.
-4. On the same page, select and copy all the sketch code from the Spooder
+4. In the **Examples** tab, select and copy all the sketch code from the "Spooder" example.
 5. Open ```VSCode->Explorer(Left/Top Icon)->[Your Project Name]->src->main.cpp```.
 Paste and overwrite the example sketch code copied from previous step.
+6. Modify the platformio.ini configuration file.
+See notes below.
-6. Upload the program(The right arrow located at the bottom toolbar) via USB connection.
+7. Upload the program(The right arrow located at the bottom toolbar) via USB connection.
 Upload port should be auto-detected.
-7. [Upload](https://diyprojects.io/esp8266-upload-data-folder-spiffs-littlefs-platformio) the data files in the \data folder too.
+8. [Upload](https://diyprojects.io/esp8266-upload-data-folder-spiffs-littlefs-platformio) the data files in the \data folder too.
 See below.

 Additional note:
 The default platformio.ini configuration would be something like: